marmotteio/marmotteio/ROADMAP.md

 # Marmotte Roadmap

-This document outlines our planned feature work for Supervise.
+This document outlines our planned feature work for Marmotte.
 We're sharing it to give the community more insight into our roadmap.
 Please note that these are our intentions as of today and are subject to change.

 ## Short-Term Goals